YoungKai7/Hosted-Pages/JavaScript SDK/JavaScript-SDK.md

 ### Create Wallet

-Prepare a customer name and [Create a JWT Token](https://github.com/PayFabric/APIs/blob/master/PayFabric/Sections/JWTToken.md#json-web-tokens) API's you will receive a JWT Token which is used to indicate your wallet creation intent, this token value is all you need to use to populate our new JavaScript Library.
+Prepare a customer name and [Create a JWT Token](../Sections/JWTToken.md#generate-token-for-a-wallet-process).
+You will receive a JWT Token which is used to indicate your wallet creation intent, this token value is all you need to use to populate our new JavaScript Library.

 Refer to below [Initiate JavaScript SDK Library ](#initiate-javascript-sdk-library) section on how to initiate.

 ### Edit Wallet

-Using our [Create a new wallet](https://github.com/PayFabric/APIs/blob/master/PayFabric/Sections/Wallets.md#credit-card--echeck-wallet) and [Create a JWT Token](https://github.com/PayFabric/APIs/blob/master/PayFabric/Sections/JWTToken.md#json-web-tokens) API's you will receive a JWT Token which is used to indicate your wallet updating intent, this token value is all you need to use to populate our new JavaScript Library.
+Using our [Create a new wallet](https://github.com/PayFabric/APIs/blob/master/PayFabric/Sections/Wallets.md#credit-card--echeck-wallet) and [Create a JWT Token](../Sections/JWTToken.md#generate-token-for-a-wallet-process) API's you will receive a JWT Token which is used to indicate your wallet updating intent, this token value is all you need to use to populate our new JavaScript Library.

 Once you have obtained your JWT Token, you have all the data you need to initiate our wallet maintenance using our JavaScript SDK library.